 BCG (bacille Calmette–Guérin) vaccine

-One Brazilian study suggested that co-administration of yellow fever and MMR vaccines resulted in lower seroconversion rates to the vaccine antigens than when the vaccines were given at least 4 weeks apart.8 More studies are needed to determine the clinical significance of this finding.
+One Brazilian study suggested that co-administration of yellow fever and MMR vaccines on the same day resulted in lower seroconversion rates to the vaccine antigens than when the vaccines were given at least 4 weeks apart.8 More studies are needed to determine the clinical significance of this finding.
 See Immunogenicity in children in Vaccine information.